The Makioka Sisters: Plot

 A few months later, Sachiko receives word of another marriage prospect, this time from an old classmate, Mrs. Jimba.
 The prospective groom is a middle-aged widower named Nomura.
 Sachiko is not particularly excited about him, because of his aged appearance, but decides to have him investigated all the same.
 She asks Mrs. Jimba to give them one or two months to make a decision.

 In the meantime, the bank Tatsuo works for has decided to send him to Tokyo to manage a branch office.
-He and his family will move to Tokyo, and it is decided that Yukiko and Taeko should go with them.
+Despite Tsuruko's attachment to the Osaka house, both her and her husband sorely need additional income, as Tatsuo's inheritance from the Makioka's father is running out.
+As a result, he and his family will move to Tokyo, and it is decided that Yukiko and Taeko should go with them.
 Taeko is allowed to stay in Ashiya for a short while to tend to her business, but Yukiko is to leave immediately.

 Yukiko is unhappy in Tokyo, and Tsuruko suggests they send her back to Osaka for a while.
 A follow-up letter regarding Nomura arrives from Mrs. Jimba, just as Sachiko is searching for an excuse to send for Yukiko.
 Though not enthusiastic about the match, the Makiokas agree to a miai as a pretense for bringing Yukiko back to Ashiya.

 Shortly before the miai, Sachiko has a miscarriage, and the Makiokas are forced to postpone meeting Nomura.
 When Sachiko, Teinosuke, and Yukiko finally meet him, a week later, Sachiko is surprised at how old he looks.
 After dinner, they are taken back to Nomura's house, where he shows them the Buddhist altar where he prays for his dead wife and children.
 Yukiko, put off by his insensitivity, declares that she cannot marry him.
 The family refuses Nomura's marriage proposal, and Yukiko is sent back to Tokyo.